 Today the Sundowner's battered, dented and scratched body still bears witness to its extraordinary journey across the world.
 Although now missing headlights, mudguards and bumper, it still appears much as it did upon arriving in Melbourne in 1928, right down to the traces of Middle-Eastern sand and South-East Asian mud caked onto its underside.

-Other Sundowner material held by the National Museum
+Other Sundowner material

 The National Museum also holds several other collections of material relating to the Sundowner.
 One of the most interesting is the John Coughlan collection of photographs and correspondence donated by a relative of the mechanic who drove the Bean truck during the 1926 Darwin to Melbourne dash.